 Each student must have a practicum supervisor that is employed at the student's approved practicum site.
 The supervisor must meet the BACB supervisor qualifications and must sign a supervision contract with the student.
 The practicum site supervisor is responsible for ensuring that the student's project is appropriate for the practicum setting and must approve all practical elements of the project including participant selection, experimental design, intervention, and data collection procedures.
 The practicum site supervisor is expected to assist the student with participant recruitment by identifying individuals who could benefit from participating in the study.
-The practicum site supervisor is also expected to assist the student with implementation of project procedures and/or data collection.
-Additionally, it is natural and acceptable for the project.
+The practicum site supervisor is also expected to assist the student with identifying individuals who may assist the student with implementation of project procedures and/or data collection.
+Additionally, it is natural and acceptable for the practicum site supervisor to make suggestions and recommendations to the student on various elements of the project.
 However, practicum site supervisors should not engage in any research activity listed above, or combination thereof, to an extent that is equivalent to or surpasses the contribution and effort of the student.
 Therefore, the practicum site supervisor is not expected to make a substantial contribution to the project.